In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 This means the more likes, comments, shares, and subscribers, the more YouTube will show your video.

-How do you get more audience interactive signals?
+How do you get more interactive signals from the audience?

 Here are some tricks to getting more audience interactive signals:

-• Instead of asking your viewers to share their thoughts, give them easy-to-answer multiple-choice questions.
-This makes it super simple for them to comment.
-And people love to give their input.
+• Instead of asking your viewers to share their thoughts, ask them easy-to-answer multiple-choice questions.
+This makes it super simple for them to comment, and people love to give their input.

 • When someone comments on your video, it’s paramount that you personally reply to them.
-This increases their likeliness to comment again and helps build a relationship positioning you as the “go-to person.”
+This increases their likelihood of commenting again and helps build a relationship, positioning you as the “go-to person.”

 • Also, the more positively someone interacts with your video, the more likely they are to share and recommend your videos!